-30 km/h superblocks are blocks of streets that are calmed to 30 km/h, usually within a perimeter of VicRoads arterials.
-Superblocks also include traffic filtering to block commuter through-traffic, as well as more trees and public open space.
+30 km/h Low Traffic Neighbourhoods are blocks of streets that are calmed to 30 km/h, usually within a perimeter of VicRoads arterials.
+Low Traffic Neighbourhoods also include traffic filtering to block commuter through-traffic, as well as more trees and public open space.
 For most journeys, 30 km/h only applies to the first and last few hundred meters of travel and doesn’t appreciably add to travel times.

-- a safer environment for children to start or finish their journey, e.g. walking or cycling to school, sport or friends
+- a safer environment for children to start or finish their journeys, e.g. walking or cycling to school, sport or friends; and

-- a lower cost way to make cycling safe across the whole of Yarra, with costly protected bicycle lanes limited to a grid of arterials and key access streets
+- a lower cost way to make cycling safe across the whole of Yarra, with costly protected bicycle lanes limited to a core network that links Low Traffic Neighbourhoods.

-Love 30 Yarra is a grassroots campaign to support 30 km/h superblocks in the City of Yarra.
+Love 30 Yarra is a grassroots campaign to support 30 km/h Low Traffic Neighbourhoods in the City of Yarra.
 Love 30 Yarra is part of a global Love 30 campaign (also called 20’s Plenty in countries that use miles per hour), with other groups located in the UK, Europe, Canada and the USA.
 Contact Love 30 Yarra via the Streets Alive Yarra contact form.

 Superblocks in Barcelona

-The most well known application of superblocks is in Barcelona.
-As described in The Guardian, Barcelona’s plan is to give streets back to residents.
+A well known application of superblocks is in Barcelona, designed to give streets back to residents.

 30 km/h in other Councils

 The City of Melbourne and the City of Moreland have announced that they are also planning trials.
 Councils in Western Australia (with the WA Department of Transport) are also testing 30 km/h streets, calling them ‘Safe Active Streets‘: